arewelinuxyet/Are-we-Linux-yet/choosing_my_first_distro.md

 Might sound obvious: whoever has made into this page probably already knows that a distro is a "version" of "Linux", right?
 But this is actually one of the most underasked questions out there.

-Linux itself is a well defined software, a kernel to be exact, with its own well defined version numbers, so, what's the point of a distro?
+[Linux](https://kernel.org) itself is a well defined software, a kernel to be exact, with its own well defined version numbers, so, what's the point of a distro?

 Well, for starters, Linux is not a complete operating system: it's a kernel, the part of the OS that manages the system's resources and talks with the hardware, a part of the OS that the user should never think about, aside of some edge cases.
 For how much Linus might insist that the kernel is the OS, he's just plain wrong there.
 But still, a distro needs to ship a complete operating system.

-Historically, the GNU Project (short for "GNU is Not Unix") was the rest of the OS, and the GNU Project actually predates Linux, it's the responsible of the birth of the Free Software Movement, and indirectly of the Open Source Initiative, which is why several people insist that the OS shouldn't be called "Linux", but rather "GNU/Linux", there's even a reactionary group that calls the whole just "GNU" because, if Open Source people neglect to mention GNU, then it's fair game if Free Software people neglect to mention Linux.
-In actuality thanks to the success of bot the Open Source movement and Open Source, together with IBM software, via its subsidiary Red Hat, taking several important tasks in the OS, together with the GNU Project lacking manpower, the percentage of both GNU and Linux in the average distro is dwindling.
+Historically, the [GNU Project](https://gnu.org) (short for "GNU is Not Unix") was the rest of the OS, and the GNU Project actually predates Linux, it's the responsible of the birth of the [Free Software Movement](https://fsf.org), and indirectly of the [Open Source Initiative](https://opensource.org/), which is why several people insist that the OS shouldn't be called "Linux", but rather "GNU/Linux", there's even a reactionary group that calls the whole just "GNU" because, if Open Source people neglect to mention GNU, then it's fair game if Free Software people neglect to mention Linux.
+In actuality thanks to the success of bot the Open Source movement and Open Source, together with IBM software, via its subsidiary [Red Hat](https://redhat.com), taking several important tasks in the OS, together with the GNU Project lacking manpower, the percentage of both GNU and Linux in the average distro is dwindling.

 In other words, Linux is just one of the many disjointed and independently developed programs that together make a complete OS that people can't even agree on how it should be called.
-The job of a distro is take all those independent projects and package them in a way that's consistent, and thus, actually works.
+The job of a distro is to take all those independent projects and package them in a way that's consistent, and thus, actually works.
 The distro also maintains its own builds of popular programs, to guarantee that those builds actually do work with the underlying system.

 ## What makes distros unique?